studiopengpeng/ASCOMETAL/wp-content/plugins/all-404-redirect-to-homepage/readme.txt

 <p>view this posts if you want more details about installing plugins: <a href="http://www.wpfasthelp.com/how-to-install-wordpress-plugins.htm">
 http://www.wpfasthelp.com/how-to-install-wordpress-plugins.htm</a></p>

+== Screenshots ==
+1. Redirection page.
+2. 404 Error rate per time.

 == Changelog ==

+= 1.10 =
+* Fix deprecated class issue

+= 1.9 =
+* Fix soft 404 url’s

+= 1.8 =
-- Fix for issue that may cause infinite redirect loop
+* Fix for issue that may cause infinite redirect loop

+= 1.7 =
-- Support Handling all 404 error pages when using default permalink structure.
+* Support Handling all 404 error pages when using default permalink structure.